Generic name: amlodipine besylate

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Dosage should be adjusted according to each patient's need.
-In general, titration should proceed over 7 to 14 days so that the physician can fully assess the patient's response to each dose level.
-Titration may proceed more rapidly, however, if clinically warranted, provided the patient is assessed frequently.
+Adjust dosage according to blood pressure goals.
+In general, wait 7 to 14 days between titration steps.
+Titrate more rapidly, however, if clinically warranted, provided the patient is assessed frequently.

-The recommended dose for chronic stable or vasospastic angina is 5–10 mg, with the lower dose suggested in the elderly and in patients with hepatic insufficiency.
+Angina: The recommended dose for chronic stable or vasospastic angina is 5–10 mg, with the lower dose suggested in the elderly and in patients with hepatic insufficiency.
 Most patients will require 10 mg for adequate effect.
-See ADVERSE REACTIONS section for information related to dosage and side effects.

-The recommended dose range for patients with coronary artery disease is 5–10 mg once daily.
-In clinical studies the majority of patients required 10 mg (see CLINICAL PHARMACOLOGY, Clinical Studies).
+Coronary artery disease: The recommended dose range for patients with coronary artery disease is 5–10 mg once daily.
+In clinical studies, the majority of patients required 10 mg [see Clinical Studies (14.4)].